fprefect/laravel-validator-problem/readme.md

-## 'validator' service gets overwritten when calling \Artisan::call('migrate') in test
+### Injected 'validator' service gets overwritten when calling \Artisan::call('migrate') in test setUp

-To reproduce, clone this repo and do phpunit.
+To reproduce, clone this repo and run `phpunit`.
 The output will be

     factory: did not work correctly
     facade: worked correctly